tarantuli/enchanters-manual/README.md

 # Known issues

-- The manual mixes "you", "the player" and "the active player", probably inconsistently.
+- The manual mixes usage of "you", "the player" and "the active player", probably inconsistently.
--
+- Icons are represented by black on white opaque images of rather low quality instead of vector glyphs.